 - Developed and implemented drills and practices to achieve specific skill acquisition.

 - Created a positive environment for growth and acted as a role model and mentor for athletes.

-- Lead defensive coach, responsible for defensive strategy, training and team execution.
+- Led defensive coach, responsible for a defensive strategy, training, and team execution.

 - Providing private lessons for improving player weaknesses and helping capitalize on their strengths.

 - Taught basic volleyball skills to inexperienced players such as serving, passing, setting, hitting spikes for teammates, and enthusiasm for a smooth game that produced minimal errors.

 - Guided team to achieve championship title in both regular season and playoffs; coached to a record of 58 wins, 8 losses, and 2 ties after the program’s first year.